CarolLuca/LegalNERo/README.md

 for doc in nlp.pipe(texts, disable=["tagger", "parser"]):
     # Do something with the doc here
 ```
-If you need to execute more code with components disabled – e.g. to reset the weights or update only some components during training – you can use the nlp.disable_pipes contextmanager.
-At the end of the with block, the disabled pipeline components will be restored automatically.
+If you need to execute more code with components disabled – e.g. to reset the weights or update only some components during training – you can use the nlp.disable_pipes context manager.
+At the end of the block, the disabled pipeline components will be restored automatically.
 Alternatively, disable_pipes returns an object that lets you call its restore() method to restore the disabled components when needed.

 Disable for block: